This vegan grilled portobello recipe features sweet roasted pumpkin and caramelized walnuts, for a simple yet delicious dinner meal.

 - Cut the pumpkin into wedges and arrange on foil.
 Sprinkle with 1 sprig of rosemary and thyme, salt and pepper to taste.
 Drizzle with oil, cover with extra foil and bake at 350F(180C) for 45 mins.

-- Meanwhile in a small bowl, whisk together 2 tbsp of olive oil, 1 sprig of thyme and the garlic.
+- Meanwhile in a small bowl, whisk together 2 tablespoon of olive oil, 1 sprig of thyme and the garlic.
 Season with salt and pepper.

 - Brush generously each Portobello mushroom with the oil marinade, on both sides.
 Allow to rest for 10 mins.